frychicken/PiGen/README.md

 located at w0rdlist.txt

-located at wordlist1.txt

-> wordlist1.txt is a file created by doublePiGen.bat (read more below!)
+located at wordlist1.txt by doublePiGen.bat

-This gives you the output of the program!

 # What is PiGen.bat?